8 Tips For Tackling Procrastination

 For example, do you only procrastinate at work?
 Only when you’re tired?
 Only on certain tasks?
 Knowing where you struggle in tackling procrastination is the first step in finding a solution.

-2. Understand your anxiety, and notice your avoidance strategies.
+2. Understand your anxiety, and notice how you avoid getting things done by procrastinating.

 Tune into the anxiety you feel when something is asked of you – and more importantly, the expectations and meaning that you assign to it.
 The more important and meaningful a task, the more you will experience anxiety about it, and the more tempted you may be to avoid it.